 - Acquires system information.

+Editor’s Note: FFS Whether UE in RRC_CONNECTED monitors paging channel..

 Figure 4.2.1-1 illustrates an overview of UE RRC state machine and state transitions in NR.
 A UE has only one RRC state in NR at one time.